Gtrstv/TestRepos/README.md

 # TestRepos
 # IBM Course

-## Editing the fille
+## Editing the file

-Its a MArkdown file in this reporitory.
+Its a Markdown file in this reporitory.